Somaliland unfazed by Somalia-Ethiopia compromise – DW – 12/16/2024

 Somaliland unilaterally declared independence in 1991 but is not recognized by the African Union or the United Nations as an independent state.

 Election campaigns in Somaliland this year focused on the deal with Ethiopia.
-The new President Abdirahman Mohamed Abdullahi, said it lacked transparency and promised a review to ensure the deal aligns with Somaliland's strategic interests and broader goals for recognition.
+New President Abdirahman Mohamed Abdullahi said it lacked transparency and promised a review to ensure the deal aligns with Somaliland's strategic interests and broader goals for recognition.

 In his recent inaugural address, he pledged to intensify efforts to gain international recognition for Somaliland and implement the agreement with Ethiopia.